 Zeit für Zukunft – Mentoren für Kinder (time for future – mentors for children) finds mentors for children between 6 and 16 to help them developing their potential at school and generally in life.
 Boys get a male mentor, girls get a female mentor.
 The child and the mentor meet 2-4 times a month.
 You child should speak some German or English.

-Child benefits (Kindergeld) and other financial support
+How do I receive child benefits (Kindergeld) and other financial support?

-• You can apply for child benefits (Kindergeld) and a supplementary child allowance (Kinderzuschlag) at the Familienkasse (office for family benefits) of the Bundesarbeitsagentur (federal employment agency).
+If you are already entitled to live and work in Germany, you can also apply for parental allowance (Elterngeld) and child benefit (Kindergeld).
+It is important that you keep the child’s birth certificate.You can apply for child benefits (Kindergeld) and a supplementary child allowance (Kinderzuschlag) at the Familienkasse (office for family benefits) of the Bundesarbeitsagentur (federal employment agency).
 Unaccompanied minors can apply for the child benefits (Kindergeld) themselves.
 You can find more information and application forms here: https://www.arbeitsagentur.de/en/en/download-center.
 If you have any questions, call +49 8004555530.

 • Culture: theatre workshops